sigir2023-pixelrec/PixelRec/README.md

 ### Image Data

-It will take us one week or two to make all the images public, here we first provide images used in **Pixel200K**, containing 96,282 images, they can be downloaded via (coming soon)
+It will take us one week or two to make all the images public, here we first provide images used in **Pixel200K**, containing 96,282 images, they can be downloaded via https://sandbox.zenodo.org/record/1167935#.Y_rvqnZByUk

 The download link of all the images: coming soon.